divyanshu-vr/Ecommerce-follow-along/README.md

 - Added `+` and `-` buttons to increase or decrease product quantity.
 - Built a backend endpoint to handle quantity updates.
 - Improved cart functionality with dynamic updates.

+# Milestone 20: Creating a Profile Page

+**Learning Goals:**
+- Create a backend endpoint to fetch and send user data using their email.
+- Design a frontend profile page to display user details and addresses.

+**Steps:**
+1. **Backend Endpoint:**
+   - Create an endpoint to fetch and send user data (e.g., profile photo, name, email, addresses) based on their email.

+2. **Frontend Profile Page:**
+   - Display user details in two sections:
+     - **Section 1:** Profile photo, name, and email.
+     - **Section 2:** Addresses with an "Add Address" button.
+       - If no addresses are found, display "No address found."

+3. **Navigation:**
+   - Allow users to navigate to the address form page when clicking "Add Address."

+**Note:** This milestone focuses on creating a profile page and displaying user data, including addresses, in an organized and user-friendly manner.

+# Milestone 21: Creating an Address Input Form

+**Learning Goals:**
+- Create a frontend form to collect address details.
+- Store the input address in a state and handle navigation to the form page.

+**Steps:**
+1. **Address Form:**
+   - Design a form to collect:
+     - Country
+     - City
+     - Address Line 1
+     - Address Line 2
+     - Zip Code
+     - Address Type

+2. **State Management:**
+   - Create a state to store the input address details.

+3. **Navigation:**
+   - When clicking "Add Address" in the profile, navigate to the address form page.

+**Note:** This milestone focuses on creating an address input form and managing user input for address details.